cert-manager/website/content/en/docs/configuration/externalloadbalancer.md

 When you are using an external load balancer provided by any host, you can face several configuration issues to get it work with cert-manager.

-This documentation is meant to help in configure HTTP-01 type of challenges for instances behind external load balancer.
+This documentation is intended to help configure the HTTP-01 challenge type for instances behind external load balancer.

 ## NAT Loopback / Hairpin

 The first configuration point is NAT loopback.
-You can face pre-check issues due to Load Balancer preventing instances behind it to access its external interface.
+You can face check issues due to Load Balancer preventing instances behind it to access its external interface.

 Some Network Load Balancer have this kind of limitation for several reasons.
-It can be configured through iptables rerouting configuration known as `NAT loopback`.
+It can be configured through `iptables` rerouting configuration known as `NAT loopback`.

 To check if you are facing this problem :

-1. Check that the challenge endpoint is publically accessible : `curl <endpoint>`
+1. Check that the endpoint of the challenge is accessible to the public : `curl <endpoint>`
 2. Check that the challenge endpoint is NOT accessible from inside behind the Load Balancer: use SSH to open a session on a node places behind the LB; then launch the same command than before : `curl <endpoint>`

-The HTTP-01 challenge endpoint can be found in the logs when the `pre-check` fails.
+The `HTTP-01` challenge's endpoint can be found in the logs when the `pre-check` fails.
 If it does not appear in the logs, you can check the challenge URL by `kubectl`command.

 `<endpoint>` is the URL used to test the HTTP-01 from the certificate `Issuer`.
 For Let's Encrypt for example, the URL is formed like `<domain>/.well-known/acme-challenge/<hash>`